This is an incredibly important ruling…

-What this ruling says is that Slater, the spin drs and the industry that paid them do have a case to answer in terms of defamation, but the issue is far more important and larger than the personal character assassination of public health academics.
+What this new ruling says is that Slater, the spin drs and the industry that paid them do have a case to answer in terms of defamation, but the issue is far more important and larger than the personal character assassination of public health academics.

 Do we want secretly funded fake news campaigns to be able to derail serious public health issues in favour of commercial interests?
 Is that the kind of public policy debate we want?